tylerpcarter/inls161/schedule/db-from-scratch.md

 The tables that we need to import into our database are available [at this link]({{ base.url }}/raw-material/161-database-tables.ods).

+After class I will post a reference sheet covering some of the specific details that we need to keep in mind when importing data.

 Next up: [Queries]({{ base.url}}/schedule/queries/).